ST Edge AI Core - Command-line Interface

 Generated files with “legacy” C-API option

-C-API, the following files are
+With the 'legacy' C-API, the following files are

 generated: